vault27/Foundation/crypto.md

 - The public key is hashed and encoded into a Bitcoin address (like starting with 1, 3, or bc1)
 - This is what you share with others to receive Bitcoin
 - Your private key never leaves your wallet unless you export it
+- A blockchain is a distributed ledger (a type of database) where data is grouped into blocks, and each block is linked (chained) to the previous one using cryptographic hashes.
+- Once data is recorded in a block and added to the chain, it’s very hard to change.
+To modify one block, you’d need to change all subsequent blocks, which requires enormous computational power
+- Blocks are not encrypted in most blockchains like Bitcoin or Ethereum
+- Blockchain is a type of database, but with some very unique characteristics
+- Enterprise blockchains can replace or complement traditional databases — but only in specific scenarios
+- Invented by Satoshi Nakamoto in 2008
+- All cryptocurrencies are based on the same core technical principles and blockchain concepts

+## Hardware cryptography

+- Generate and store keys on separate hardware is more safe bacuase virus cannot extract the keys
+- Smart cards have ROM, RAM, CPU, EEPROM, that is why they are smart - they can run programs in contrast with cards with magnetic stripe which can only store data